 During each seminar, speakers give a 50-minute presentation, immediately followed by a question and answer period.
 All interested members of the UB community and Western New York are encouraged to attend.
 No registration is necessary.
 Refreshments are served.
 Unless otherwise noted, seminars are held at 11:00 am in 206 Furnas Hall, UB North Campus.

 Below is this semester’s schedule:

-University of Wisconsin-Madison
+University of Maryland

-University of Pennsylvania
+University of Nebraska-Lincoln